Oregon State University

 School of Electrical Engineering and Computer Science

-Corvallis has been ranked #1 on a list of “Best Places for Work-Life Balance”, and is within easy reach of Portland, Eugene, the Cascade mountain range, and the Oregon Coast.
-Oregon State University has a strong institutional commitment to diversity and multiculturalism and provides a welcoming atmosphere with unique professional opportunities for leaders from underrepresented groups.
-OSU seeks diversity as a source of enrichment for our university community.
-We are an Affirmative Action/Equal Opportunity employer, and particularly encourage applications from members of historically underrepresented racial/ethnic groups, women, individuals with disabilities, veterans, LGBTQ community members, and others who share our vision of an inclusive community.
-The College of Engineering ranks high nationally in terms of the percentage of women faculty, and the university supports dual-career applications.
+Oregon State’s strong institutional commitment to diversity and multiculturalism provides a welcoming atmosphere with unique professional opportunities for leaders from underrepresented groups.
+We are an Affirmative Action/Equal Opportunity employer and particularly encourage applications from members of historically underrepresented racial/ethnic groups, women, individuals with disabilities, veterans, LGBTQ community members, and others who share our vision of an inclusive community.
+The College of Engineering ranks high nationally in terms of the percentage of women faculty, and the university actively supports dual-career opportunities.

-Apply online at https://jobs.oregonstate.edu/postings/80403 (posting #P03157UF) with the following documents: A letter of interest; vita; a two-page statement of research interests; a one-page statement of teaching interests; a one-page statement on efforts towards equity and inclusion; and names and contact information for at least three references.
-To be assured full consideration, applications must be received by November 15, 2019.
+Apply online at https://apptrkr.com/4817825 ; Posting #(P07517UF) and include the following: A letter of interest; CV; a two-page statement of research interests; a one-page statement of teaching interests; a one-page statement on the candidate’s experiences with and future plans towards equity and inclusion; and names and contact information for at least three references.

 For full consideration, apply by January 1, 2024.
 Screening will continue until all positions are filled or until the posting closing date of June 15, 2024, whichever comes first.